The Engineering Behind Plastic Waste

 Multinational Corporations and Governing bodies need to invest in the education of its staff, schools, universities and the likes on how to properly use and dispose plastic waste strictly.

 Manufacturing and producing plastic products is not the only issue at hand but educating the masses on how to properly dispose single use plastics and plastics of different types is a more important step that needs to be taken before its too late.
+That's where Plastic Engineering comes into play.

 What should we do next?